Help for iPad

 Bottom right of screen: Tap the images indicating Sub, Low, Medium or High on the Melody Range selector to shift the range of the Melody Palette.
 Sub is indicated by a bass clef with an 8 below it, Low by a bass clef, Medium by a treble clef, and High by a treble clef with an 8 above it.
 High shifts the Melody Palette up one octave from the Medium setting.
 Low shifts it down one octave, while Sub shifts it down two octaves.
 When Solfege Display is set to Full, the number of dots above or below a button’s label indicates the octave register, that is, how many octaves that button’s pitch is shifted up or down, respectively, from the middle register.

-Examples of use: Flute sounds most realistic at High, Violin mimics Viola or Contrabass when set to Medium or Low, and Distortion Guitar is gnarliest set to Low or Sub.
+Examples of use: Flute sounds most realistic at High, Viola mimics a violin when set to High or a contrabass when set to Low, and Distortion Guitar is gnarliest set to Low or Sub.